 Tennessee Rest Area Rules

-The State of Tennessee has not adopted any laws or administrative rules with respect to use of its highway rest areas.
+The State of Tennessee has not adopted any laws or administrative rules specific to the use of its highway rest areas.
 However, the Tennessee Department Transportation (TDOT) has adopted some policies concerning overnight parking, camping, and how many hours you are allowed to stay.
 Moreover, many of these rest areas have posted signs with the same policies.
 Below are the policies adopted by TDOT…

 - Facilities are open and staffed 24/7, except for Welcome Center #23 on I-40 East at Riverside Drive in Shelby County, which closes each evening.